14jasimmtp/Caching-Library/README.md

 - `NewInMemoryCache(size int) *Cache`:
   Creates a new in-memory cache instance with a specified size and default expiration time.

+- `NewRedisCache(opt *cache.RedisOptions) *RedisCache`:
+  Creates a new Redis cache instance with the specified connection options.

+- `NewMemcachedCache(address string) *MemcachedCache`:
+  Creates a new Memcached cache instance with the specified address.

 - `Set(key string, value interface{}, expiration time.Duration)`:
   Sets a cache entry with an optional expiration time.